querkmachine/beeps.website/src/blog/2026-07-13-newbies-guide-form-implementation.md

 </fieldset>
 ```

-Using labels ensures that inputs always have an explanation of what the input is for programatically associated with it.
+Using labels ensures that inputs always have an explanation of what the input is for programmatically associated with it.

-That association, plus it being a separate element, allows you can play around with layout more, maybe do something like a grid with labels on the left and inputs on the right, or insert other helpful text between the two of them.
+That association, plus it being a separate element, lets you play around with layout more, maybe do something like a grid with labels on the left and inputs on the right, or insert other helpful text between the two of them.

 Wait, that's a good idea!

 ## Hints and error messages

-Other text that relates to the input, but which isn't the label, should also be programatically associated with the input.
+Other text that relates to the input, but which isn't the label, should also be programmatically associated with the input.

 The approach to this is similar to what we do with labels, but instead we put our IDs in an `aria-describedby` attribute on the input.